ydydsnyd/mono/doc/docs/server-pull.md

 };
 ```

-The `ClientStateNotFound` response should be sent by the server when `lastMutationID` is greater than zero and the specified `clientID` is not known.
-This causes the client's [onClientStateNotFound](https://doc.replicache.dev/api/classes/Replicache#onclientstatenotfound) method to be called, which by default refreshes the page, assigning a new `clientID`.
+The `ClientStateNotFound` response MAY be sent by the server when `lastMutationID` is greater than zero and the specified `clientID` is not known.
+This causes Replicache's [onClientStateNotFound](https://doc.replicache.dev/api/classes/Replicache#onclientstatenotfound) method to be called.
+The default implementation of `onClientStateNotFound` refreshes the page, assigning a new `clientID`.

 ### `cookie`